wagtail/wagtail/docs/topics/streamfield.rst

 BoundBlocks and values
 ----------------------

-As you've seen above, it's possible to assign a particular template for rendering a block.
-This can be done on any block type (not just StructBlocks), but there are some extra details to be aware of.
-Consider the following block definition:
+All block types, not just StructBlock, accept a ``template`` parameter to determine how they will be rendered on a page.
+However, for blocks that handle basic Python data types, such as ``CharBlock`` and ``IntegerBlock``, there are some limitations on where the template will take effect, since those built-in types (``str``, ``int`` and so on) cannot be 'taught' about their template rendering.
+As an example of this, consider the following block definition:

 .. code-block:: python